 The one-time upfront (UPMIP) would be 1.75% – this is commonly added to the buyer’s final loan amount.
 This is great especially for buyers with lower credit scores, as mortgage insurance for conventional loans (95%+ financing) commonly requires a 680+ credit score even to be able to obtain mortgage insurance.

-Borrowers that put down 5% or more will see their MI costs even lower.
+Borrowers who put down 5% or more will see their MI costs even lower.
 Keep in mind FHA reduced mortgage insurance recently.
-Not only is this good for new home buyers entering the housing market in 2023, but it will also help current FHA homeowners interested in a refinance.
+Not only is this good for new home buyers entering the housing market, but it will also help current FHA homeowners interested in a refinance.

 Please contact us and see if the new lower FHA mortgage insurance costs could help reduce your monthly mortgage payment.
 The FHA streamline refinance makes the process easy with no appraisal and little paper work.